• Skip to secondary menu

 • A blood clot, or scab, will form, which stops the mouth from bleeding.
 This scab is easily removed from too much rinsing or even slight brushing.
 The utmost caution must be given at this time to ensure the scab is never dislodged.
 Ideally, it would help if you did not rinse or brush the day of the extraction.

 • After 24 hours, you can begin your regular brushing routine.
-Pay special attention to the area where the tooth was removed and brush very lightly.
+Pay special attention to the area where the tooth was removed and brush lightly.

 • Mouthwash and rinse should be avoided when the mouth is healing to add additional sensitivity or pain.